datamoj/datamoj.github.io/about.md

 ### Atalay Kutlay

 ### Cal Murgu
-Cal is a Digital Humanities Librarian at the New College of Florida.
-In another life, he was a historian and [wrote about sexuality](https://onlinelibrary.wiley.com/doi/full/10.1111/1468-0424.12293).
+Cal is the Digital Humanities Librarian at the New College of Florida.
+He's Canadian.
+In another life, he was a historian who [wrote about sexuality](https://onlinelibrary.wiley.com/doi/full/10.1111/1468-0424.12293).
 You can find him at [calmurgu.com](https://calmurgu.com).